Course information, Fall 2024

 Assignments and project

-The coursework for the class will consist primarily of programming assignments done as homework, with four major homework assignments (plus an introductory homwork), plus a final project.
+The coursework for the class will consist primarily of programming assignments done as homework, with four major homework assignments (plus an introductory homwork), and a final project.
 Through these four assignments, students will build a basic deep learning library, comparable to a very minimal version of PyTorch or TensorFlow, scalable to a reasonably-sized system (e.g., with fast GPU implementations of operations).
 Programming assignments must be done individually: though students are allowed to discuss the assignments with others, they must submit individual code.

 The final project, which will be done in groups of 2-3 students, will consist of an implementation of a substantial new feature within the developed library, plus an implementation of a model using this feature (than runs under the developed library not, e.g., done within PyTorch/Tensorflow).
 We will provide several candidates for such features and modeling projects, including methods for further hardware acceleration, adversarial training, advanced autodiff operators (e.g., linear algebra operators like system solves / SVDs), probabilistic modeling, etc. In addition to the code, you will also submit a report as part of your assignment.